nosainwe/Machine-Learning-Projects/Project_3_DDoS_Attack_Classification_using_Machine_Learning/README.md

   <ol>
     <li><strong>Importing Libraries</strong>
-      <p>Libraries are essential tools that provide pre-written functions to handle data analysis, modeling, and visualization.
+      <p>Libraries are essential tools that provide pre-written functions to handle data analysis, modelling, and visualisation.
 In this project, we use libraries such as pandas for data handling, NumPy for numerical operations, and scikit-learn for machine learning models.</p>
       <pre><code>import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt